Skip to main content

 • Other bioextracts

 Alaska Natives are at the cutting edge of farming seaweed in Alaska.
-Programs like the Native Conservancy’s Native Regenerative Fund provide support to Native farmers for growing kelp in Alaska and assist them in starting their own farms.
+Programs like the Native Conservancy’s Indigenous Food Sovereignty program provide support to Native farmers for growing kelp in Alaska.
 Prior to farming seaweed, Alaska Natives have harvested and used seaweed for time immemorial.
 The Haida, Tlingit, Tsimshian, Eyak, and Alutiiq people use seaweed as food, trade items, fibrous material, and food storage.
 Black seaweed is a particularly important wild-harvested food.
 Other wild-harvested seaweeds in Alaska include bull kelp, giant kelp, and red ribbon seaweed.
 Seaweed collection is a significant time of the year for many Alaska Natives, and many culturally important foods and ceremonies depend upon the continued existence of seaweed.

 How do Alaskans farm kelp?